 Working with your veterinary team is vital.
 They’ll teach and guide you through the process of providing intensive care at-home.
 This is usually perfectly workable and a great way to thank your pet for the loyalty they have given you and your family.
 Your calmness, love and strength will be needed to ensure that as your pet approaches the end of its life it doesn’t suffer unnecessary pain or distress.

-“Pet hospice care” often conjures up an image of a physical hospice.
+“Pet hospice care” often conjures up an image of a physical premises.
 The reality is that such care is a method of care for your pet, rather than a physical location.
 You can do this with the right veterinary support, which may include a pain management strategy, physical and mental stimulation and a supportive dietary plan.
 Hospice care should be used to help your pet end their days gently, respectfully and to say a peaceful goodbye.
 You may also consider building a memory box for your pet whilst they are still well enough.

 These are some of the signs we need to keep an eye on, however, the common thread is behavioural change.
 It is not fair to extend their life for our benefit and the hardest decision of all may be the need to consider euthanasia, putting a beloved pet to sleep, especially if they are suffering or experiencing an unacceptable quality of life.
 Above all, this is an act of love and a decision that demonstrates unselfish love and care for your beloved pet companion.